MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 >
 > The API and documentation are subject to change.

+Reporting is an asynchronous process.
+The following is the general flow for requesting a report.

+- Create a request with the report parameters
+- Send a request to the reporting service
+- The service queues the request until it's able to process it
-Reporting is an asynchronous process where you send a request with report parameters to the reporting service and it puts the request in a queue.
-You then poll the service for status of the report job.
-When the status is Completed, you use the URL that the service provides to download the report.
+- You poll the service periodically to get the status of the report job
+- When the status is Completed, use the URL that the service provides to download the report.

 For an example that shows how to request and download a report, see [Reporting code example](code-example-reporting.md).